Dvergar/Anette/README.md

 **server.timeout**

-Property of type `Float`, defines the time of inactivity before the connection is dropped.
+Property of type `Float`, defines the time of inactivity in seconds before the connection is dropped.

 ##Client